A place where you'll spend your next couple of months

 - Order Versus Chaos: Major theme in the setting.
 The once whole world of Eador is now shattered into many shards that slowly get consumed by Chaos.
 Demons are the creatures of Chaos that seek to further this process, and establishing strong order on your shard is one way to deterr them.

 - Our Dragons Are Different: Western-type variety.
 They like to hoard treasures, occasionally raid your settlements for tribute but usually just stick to their lairs, and they are, not surprisingly, the strongest single units in the game, being flying Lightning Bruisers with magical ranged attack and having magic immunity.
-Taking out even one can be tricky if you're not smart, and late in game you can stumble upon sites guarded by EIGHT dragons at once.
-One of the Masters you may encounter is (or rather, was, see Ascend to a Higher Plane of Existence above) a dragon.
+Taking out even one can be tricky if you're not smart, and late in the game you can stumble upon sites guarded by EIGHT dragons at once.
+One of the Masters you may encounter is a dragon (or rather, was, see Ascend to a Higher Plane of Existence above).
 He has a bad temper, and he can deploy dragons in his armies.

-- A rare defender contract allows you to hire dragon to defend your province.
+- A rare defender contract allows you to hire a dragon to defend your province.

 - Our Elves Are Different: Of Wood variety with some elements of High as well.